coopcycle/coopcycle-web/README.md

     - On Windows : use [Docker for Windows](https://www.docker.com/docker-windows) which will provide you both `docker` and `docker-compose`.
 It doesn't rely on Virtualbox as Docker used to.

     - On Linux : follow [the instructions for your distribution](https://docs.docker.com/engine/installation/). `docker-compose` binary is to be installed independently.
-You can use Coopcycle without root privileges, to do so run `sudo usermod -aG docker your-user` (will add you to the `docker` group).
+You can use CoopCycle without root privileges, to do so run `sudo usermod -aG docker your-user` (will add you to the `docker` group).

 * Setup Google Maps API

-Coopcycle uses Google Maps API for Geocoding.
+CoopCycle uses the Google Maps API for Geocoding, as well as the Places API.
 You will need to create a project in the Google Cloud Platform Console, and enable the Google Maps API.
 GCP will give you an API token that you will need later.
-By default, the Geocoding API will not be enabled, so you need to enable it as well (Maps API dashboard > APIs > Geocoding > Enable).
+By default, the Geocoding and Places API will not be enabled, so you need to enable them as well (`Maps API dashboard > APIs > Geocoding API > Enable`, and `Maps API dashboard > APIs > Places API for Web > Enable`).

 * (Linux) Setup permissions